Rinbo/clubhouse-v2/worklog.md

 ## TrainingEvents

 - Also check that there is not an existing event when checking for upcoming events.
 Maybe return that one then?
+- First check if there are any training event within threshold.
+If it is, display that one (will have to be done in frontend -> If I find training event display link to go to that one.
+If not check if there is any training time that can be activated.
+If there is display activate.
+Will have to be applicable to many events at the same time.

 ## Messaging